kpitene/alert-ssl-wp/plugins/alert-ssl-wp/readme.txt

 == Description ==

+Since Certificates can be free and renewal automatic, there are lot of possible issues, so it is important to monitor your WordPress site's SSL certificate installation.
-SSL Alert WP is a simple yet powerful plugin that helps you monitor your WordPress site's SSL certificate expiration.
+Alert SSL WP is a simple yet powerful plugin that helps you monitor your WordPress site's SSL certificate expiration.
 It automatically checks your certificate status and sends notifications before it expires, helping you avoid security issues and browser warnings that could affect your visitors' experience.

 **Key Features:**